Eel life history: European eel

 The Danish professor Johannes Schmidt, beginning in 1904, led a series of expeditions into the Mediterranean Sea and the North Atlantic (the Dana expeditions) to investigate eels.
 The expeditions were largely financed by the Carlsberg Foundation.
-He noted that all the leptocephali he found were very similar, and hypothesized that they all must have descended from a common ancestor species.
-He also observed that the farther out to sea in the Atlantic Ocean he went, the smaller the leptocephali he caught were.
+He noted that all the leptocephali he found were very similar, and hypothesized that they all must have descended from a common ancestor.
+He also observed that the farther out to sea in the Atlantic Ocean he went, the smaller the leptocephali were.
 In a 1922 expedition, he sailed as far as the Sargasso Sea, south of Bermuda, where he caught the smallest eel-larvae that had ever been seen.
-Although Schmidt did not directly observe eel spawning, or even find ready-to-spawn adult eels, he was able to deduce the following about the life history of the eel, based on the size distribution of the leptocephali he collected: The larvae of European eels travel with the Gulf Stream across the Atlantic Ocean, and grow to 75–90 mm within one to three years, before they reach the coasts of Europe.
+Although Schmidt did not directly observe eel spawning, or even find ready-to-spawn adult eels, he deduced the following about the life history of the eel, based on the size distribution of the leptocephali he collected: The larvae of European eels travel with the Gulf Stream across the Atlantic Ocean from the Sargasso Sea, and grow to 75–90 mm within one to three years, before they reach the coasts of Europe.
 Marine eels of the order Anguilliformes also have a leptocephalus stage, and likely pass through a stage similar to the anguillid glass eels, but they are rarely seen in the ocean.

 Eels in this so-called "recruitment" developmental stage are known as glass eels because of the transparency of their bodies.
 The term typically refers to a transparent eel of the family Anguillidae.
 It is applied to an intermediary stage in the eel's complex life history between the leptocephalus stage and the juvenile (elver) stage.
 Glass eels are defined as "all developmental stages from completion of leptocephalus metamorphosis until full pigmentation".
-Once the glass eels arrive at coastal areas, they migrate up rivers and streams, overcoming various natural challenges — sometimes by piling up their bodies by the tens of thousands to climb over obstacles — and they reach even the smallest of creeks.
+Once the glass eels arrive at coastal areas, they migrate up rivers and streams, overcoming various natural and man-made challenges — sometimes by piling up their bodies by the tens of thousands to climb over obstacles — and they reach even the smallest of creeks.
 At this stage in their growth they are small enough to benefit from surface tension in order to climb vertical walls.

 In fresh water they develop pigmentation, turn into elvers (young eels), and feed on creatures such as small crustaceans, worms, and insects.
 For 10 to 14 years they mature, growing to a length of 60 to 80 cm.
 The eels can propel themselves over wet grass and dig through wet sand to reach upstream headwaters and ponds, thus colonizing the continent.
 During this stage they are called yellow eels because of their golden pigmentation.

-In July, some mature individuals migrate back towards the sea, crossing wet grasslands at night to reach rivers that lead to the sea.
-Eel migration out of their freshwater growth habitats from various parts of Europe, or through the Baltic Sea in the Danish straits, have been the basis of traditional fisheries with characteristic trapnets.
+In July, some mature individuals migrate back towards the sea, sometimes crossing wet grasslands at night to reach rivers that lead to the sea.
+Eel migrations out of their freshwater growth habitats from various parts of Europe, or through the Baltic Sea in the Danish straits, have been the basis of traditional fisheries with characteristic trapnets.